 The Ontario Ministry of Education offers a standardized Ontario Secondary School Literacy Test (OSSLT) every year, to determine whether students meet the provincial secondary school literacy requirement for graduation.
-The test is usually held in the spring, and results are distributed in June.
-All students enrolled in, or who have completed ENG3U will be required to take the OSSLT.
-Students can attempt the test twice.
+The test is usually held in the spring, and results are distributed in early summer.
+Students are able to attempt the test twice.